Home > Mac Data Recovery Tips

 1. Force your Mac to turn off.

-2. On your built-in keyboard, press and hold Command + Shift + Control keys for 7 seconds.
+2. On your built-in keyboard, press and hold the Command + Shift + Control keys for 7 seconds.

 3. Then hold and press the Power button as well.
 You need to keep holding all four keys for another 7 seconds.